fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Update-AzureRemoteAppCollection.md

 # Update-AzureRemoteAppCollection

 ## SYNOPSIS
-Updates an azure_2 RemoteApp collection with a new template image.
+Updates an Azure RemoteApp collection with a new template image.

 ## SYNTAX